sshephard2/cloud-computing/README.md

     CreateAzureTableStorage.py

+In addition there are a series of Python scripts that can perform simple tests to validate that the topic and subscriptions have been created correctly, by sending and consuming messages.

+    SendTestAzureServiceBus.py
+    RecAllTestAzureServiceBus.py
+    RecSightingTestAzureServiceBus.py
+    RecSpeedingTestAzureServiceBus.py

 Before building the Smart Camera applications, the `config.properties` file under `src/main/resources` must be configured with the Microsoft Azure Service Bus and Table Account login details:

 	# Service Bus API config details